-Welcome to the official website for NMDA’s new Healthy Soil Program.
+Welcome to the official website for NMDA’s Healthy Soil Program.

-The Healthy Soil Program (HSP) was created when the Healthy Soil Act was signed into law on April 2, 2019.
+The Healthy Soil Program (HSP) was created when the Healthy Soil Act was signed into law in 2019.
 The purpose of the program is “to promote and support farming and ranching systems and other forms of land management that increase soil organic matter, aggregate stability, microbiology and water retention to improve the health, yield and profitability of the soils of the state.”
-This purpose is achieved by funding pilot projects aimed at improving soil health, as well as related education and outreach efforts.
+At the heart of the Act are five soil health principles: